 246 alaDhcpVsoBrokerIpAddress alaDhcpVsoBro ip-dhcp This trap is sent after receiving kerIpType, the DHCP option 43 from DHCP alaDhcpVsoBro server. kerIp, alaDhcpVsoL4 Port, alaDhcpVsoBro kerData, alaDhcpVsoId alaDhcpVsoBrokerIpType - Broker IP address type. alaDhcpVsoBrokerIp - Broker IP address. alaDhcpVsoL4Port - Broker L4 port. alaDhcpVsoBrokerData - Broker data. alaDhcpVsoId - VSO ID.
-247 alaPkgMgrNotification alaPkgMgrUser pkgmgr The trap shall be raised when Config, config package success.

-alaPkgMgrTime Stamp, alaPkgMgrState

-alaPkgMgrUserConfig - User name.

-alaPkgMgrTimeStamp - This is the time stamp of package.

-alaPkgMgrState - State install of package manager.
+247 alaPkgMgrNotification alaPkgMgrUser pkgmgr Config, alaPkgMgrTime Stamp, alaPkgMgrState alaPkgMgrUserConfig - User name. alaPkgMgrTimeStamp - This is the time stamp of package. alaPkgMgrState - State install of package manager.

+The trap shall be raised when config package success.

+alaPkgMgrTimeStamp - The trap shall be raised when config package success.

 No. Trap Name Objects Family Description 248 alaPkgMgrAppMgrNotification alaPkgMgrApp MgrUserConf ig, alaPkgMgrApp MgrTimeSta mp, alaPkgMgrApp MgrState pkgmgr The trap shall be raised when config app success. alaP kgMgrAppMgrUserConfig - User nam kgMgrAppMgrTimeStamp - This is th kgMgrAppMgrState - State start of app e time stamp of ap pp. 249 alaMRPDomainManagerRoleFail mrpDomainInd ex mrp If a device is configured as MRM, but not operating in the manager role, it shall signal this trap and suspend reporting of all other media redundancy traps while not in the manager role. mrpl DomainIndex - An entry in the mrpDon nainTable.
 250 alaMRPDomainMultipleManagers mrpDomainInd ex mrp If a device is operating in manager role and this device detects another active MRM, it shall this trap.
 This event can occur concurrently with the ring state event RING_OPEN. mrpl DomainIndex - An entry in the mrpDon nainTable.
-251 alaMRPDomainRingStateChanged mrpDomainInd ex mrp If a device is operating in manager role and detects an oper ring, it shall raise this trap. mrpl DomainIndex - An entry in the mrpDon nainTable.
+251 alaMRPDomainRingStateChanged mrpDomainInd ex mrp If a device is operating in manager role and detects an oper ring, it shall raise this trap. mrp DomainIndex - An entry in the mrpDon nainTable.
 252 alaMRPInterConnectManagerRoleFail mrpInterconnec tionID mrp a device is configured as MIM, but not operating in this role, it shall signal this trap and suspend reporting of all other media redundancy interconnection protocol traps while not in the manager role. mrp] InterconnectionID - An entry in the mr pInterconnectionT able.
-253 alaMRPInterConnectStateChanged mrpInterconnec tionID mrp If a device is operating in MRP interconnection manager role (MIM) and detects or is informed about an open interconnection topology, it shall signal this trap mrp] InterconnectionID - An entry in the mr oInterconnectionT able.
-254 alaNaasModeChangedAlert alaNaasLicense SerialId, alaNaasLicense DeviceMode capability This trap is sent when there is a change in mode of operation (CAPEX-UNDECIDED, CAPEX or NAAS). alaN aasLicenseSerialId - String displaying aasLicenseDeviceMode - Current license the serial number i for which thi s license is valid.
+253 alaMRPInterConnectStateChanged mrpInterconnec tionID mrp If a device is operating in MRP interconnection manager role (MIM) and detects or is informed about an open interconnection topology, it shall signal this trap mrp InterconnectionID - An entry in the mr oInterconnectionT able.
+254 alaNaasModeChangedAlert alaNaasLicense SerialId, alaNaasLicense DeviceMode capability This trap is sent when there is a change in mode of operation (CAPEX-UNDECIDED, CAPEX or NAAS). aasLicenseSerialId - String displaying aasLicenseDeviceMode - Current license s license is valid.